 When parameters are declared implicitly, if the query is string-based, parameters are recognized in the order that they appear in the query string.
-If the query is API-based, parameters are recognized as if declared explicitly, with the order of their first appearance in the result, filter, grouping, ordering, and range.
-This is significant if a positional form of execute is used.
+If the query is API-based, parameters are recognized as if declared explicitly, with the order of their first appearance in the result, filter, grouping, ordering, and range, in that order.
+This is significant if a positional form of execute or addSubquery is used.